ohbknights/IDS6938-SimulationTechniques/Homework3/Readmeohbhw3.md

 This check is  If obstacle is within corridor, I decrease or increase the angel thetad, respectively.
 Right now, this angle correction is set to + M_PI/2 if obstacle is in y direction, or -M_PI/2 if in x direction which should be large enough for the one obstacle in consideration.
 But this factor may be calculated based on the locations of all obstacles within the existing or future corridoes.

 Status: Used obstacle no 1 as it is locaed at the first time "Avoid" behavior is selected and found it to be within the agent's corridor.
 In order to test the algorithm I had to play around a little by going back and forth between different behaviors in order to "hit" a setting where an obstacle was located in the agent's path.
 As the agent approached the obstacle, it made a right 90 degree correction and avoided the obstacle.
+I am aware that this is not the ideal way to check the correctness of this algorithm.
+Hopefully, I can get to the next step as described in the following paragraph.

 The idea is to expand this algorithm in a double "for loop" that runs through all the obstacles for all agents.
 If time allows, I will implment this part as well.
 The principles will be the same, just making sure all agents' corridors are checked for all obstacles, and desired angle thetad is adjunsted to avoid collision.